datawire/quark/docs/tutorials/rpc-basic/pythonRun.rst

 Step 4: Move to the location where you saved the Python client you wrote earlier in the tutorial.
 Alternately, move to the HelloRPC directory within your local {{{product}}} git repository.
 If you use the default location, do the following: ``cd ~/{{{github_directory}}}/examples/helloRPC``

+Note: If you use the prebuilt client file from the GitHub repository, you must edit it to point to the local helloRPC server instead of the helloRPC server in the Datawire cloud.
+To do this, change the URL passed when instantiating the client object from ``http://hello.datawire.io`` to ``http://127.0.0.1:8910/hello``.
+For more information, refer to the :ref:`client instantiation section of the walkthrough<part2PythonClientInstantiation>`.

-Step 4: Run the client by executing the following command: ``python pyclient.py``
+Step 5: Run the client by executing the following command: ``python pyclient.py``

 You should see the following in your terminal window (stdout):